aaronmsft/tech-summit-toronto/README.md

 This workshop will cover various phases of application migration to the cloud using [Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/).

 Attendees will learn about Web App for Containers and how to bring your own custom images.

 Hands on lab will help you learn to build, run docker images locally and run them on Azure using Web App for containers.

-## Schedule

-    Welcome, introduction & logistics (15 minutes)
-    Overview of Web App for Containers (30 minutes)
-    Lab Setup (15 minutes)
-    Break (15 minutes)
-    Hands on Lab 100 - Deploy a custom container with CI/CD (2 hours 15 minutes)
-    Hands on Lab 200 - Deploy a custom container using Jenkins (2 hours 15 minutes)

-## Hands on Labs

-The hands on lab will feature building a simple application using Web App for Containers.

 ## Requirements for Labs